Stretches entire front body, mobilizes spine

-Bow (Dhanurasana in Sanskrit) is a beginner yoga pose that belongs to the back bends categories.
+Bow (Dhanurasana in Sanskrit) is a beginner yoga pose that belongs to the back bends category.
 This asana targets chest, shoulders and spine, and also involves abs, forearms, glutes & hip flexors, hamstrings and triceps muscles.
-Bow stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
+Bow tones abdominal and reproductive organs, massages heart; stretches entire front body, mobilizes spine and also relieves fatigue and anxiety.
 Refer to the illustration and instructions above for how to perform this posture correctly.
 Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
 Finally, shop our best-selling Yoga Cards products!

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.